theOGognf/finagg/docs/conventions.rst

   per feature dataframe column.
 This makes it so features can be changed without breaking the SQL table schemas.
 * Classes within ``feat`` submodules and SQL tables within ``sql`` submodules are named similarly to indicate their relationship.
-As an example, :data:`finagg.sec.sql.quarterly` corresponds to the SQL table definition for :data:`finagg.sec.feat.quarterly`.
 * Unaltered data from APIs are typically referred to as "raw" data while features are referred to as "refined" data.
 Refined data SQL tables typically have foreign key constraints on raw data SQL tables such that refined rows